 I kind of laughed when I found out she’d be there, because the week before I just so happened to bump into her once more at 4Knots Music Festival and with the first time being at an office party from my former internship two years ago.
 Big city, small world, I thought.
 Right then and there, she was opening for a friend’s band, so I knew I was in the middle of waiting for a wonderful show to happen.

 When Blonder stepped up after Greta, I immediately felt them.
 Their presence and music.
 Although there isn’t much information on the band, I did grasp a few small facts— the lead singer’s name is Constantine, he’s friends with Greta Kline (Frankie Cosmos) and her boyfriend, Aaron Maine (Porches), the band hasn’t played too many shows yet despite how capable and danceable they are when heard live, and my favorite song of theirs, “Lean,” is the only Blonder song out for my and everyone else’s leisurely consumption.
 Blonder really reminded me of Beach Fossils with their dreamy pop guitar tone, but the lofty synth production and electronic percussion definitely help set them apart.
 While “Lean” captures the summer mood well, it’ll be more than just a seasonal tune.
-Play it and I promise you for the future, any Blonder song will bring in lots of fun at any day, any time when nothing’s really planned.
+Like any Blonder song, it will bring out the fun when nothing’s really planned.